yiisoft/package-template/.github/PULL_REQUEST_TEMPLATE.md

 | Fixed issues  | comma-separated list of tickets # fixed by the PR, if any

-## ✍ Description
-Please describe your PR in detail.
+## ✍ Describe your PR in detail

-## 📷 Screenshots
-If you wish, attach an image to help us better understand the idea.
+## 📷 Screenshots - If you wish, attach an image to help us better understand the idea